Thoracic Endovascular Aortic Repair

 also depends on how fast the aneurysm is growing.

-Your healthcare provider may recommend TEVAR to fix an aneurysm in the part of the
+Your healthcare provider may advise TEVAR to fix an aneurysm in the part of the aorta

 What are the risks of TEVAR?